Taking your first acting class is scary… but is the fear real?

 - Someone to tell me that my plan to be an actor was going to work out.

 On my way home, I unpacked the class in my mind.
 The black and yellow Dearing sign loudly illuminated like a neon dream.
 There was something so different about this place.
 They cared for us and for each other.
-I realized the magic was that this acting studio wasn’t just a training center for aspiring artists, but a training center for inspired humans looking to be better, and that was a place I wanted to be at.
+I realized the magic was that this acting studio wasn’t just a training center for aspiring artists.
+It was a training center for inspired humans looking to be better, and that was a place I wanted to be at.

 The cool part is I have no idea and thanks to this studio I’m good with that.
-My frame of mind has shifted and allowed me to let go of the death grip I had on getting to point B, and instead, allow me to see the beauty in the process of point A to point B. I now get the chance to help others who have their own story and reason why they’ve been pulled into this place.
-I’m doing what I love every day and working with people who demand growth and only the best from one another each and every day.
+My frame of mind has shifted and allowed me to let go of the death grip I had on getting to point B. Instead, I allow myself to see the beauty in the process of point A to point B. I now get the chance to help others who have their own story and reason why they’ve been pulled into this place.
+I’m doing what I love every day and working with people who demand growth.
+I work with those who want only the best from one another each and every day.

 Our leader Matthew Dearing holds our team, our students and himself to the idea that we must constantly be moving our floor.
 Essentially, we are working to continually grow.
 We are expected to fail and celebrated for doing so.
 He reminds us that the only way to learn is to try, fall and get back up.

-At our studio there is no perfect beginning and there is no finish line.
+At our studio, there is no perfect beginning and there is no finish line.
 If you are looking for the certificate and for someone to tell you you’re good even when that may not be the truth then our place isn’t for you.
-But if you sincerely want to develop yourself both as an actor and a human being, then show up because we are your people.
+But if you sincerely want to develop yourself both as an actor and a human being, then show up.
+We are your people.
 If you are on the fence in any way, then jump.
 Jump with two feet and don’t look back.
 You can do this and we will help as a guide to your success.

 I’m so grateful to be a part of this amazing studio team and family of students.
-We have so many amazing adventures ahead of us and I look forward to growing right along with each one of you.
+We have so many amazing adventures ahead of us.
+I look forward to growing right along with each one of you.